PaulBernier/castl/README.md

     castl -e code.js
     npm test

+#### Dependencies

+If the JS script you want to compile uses regular expressions you'll have to install [Lrexlib](http://rrthomas.github.io/lrexlib/) with the PCRE flavor.
+CASTL uses this library to deal with RegExps.

 ## Example:

 *Compile code in "file.js" (using Esprima to parse), print and execute the compiled code:*